 Learn something new every day More Info... by email

-In hard-ground etching, an acid-resistant coating, called a ground, is applied to a metal plate made of copper, zinc, or steel.
-The artist creates marks on the ground with a needle, causing exposure of the metal.
-For swelling lines, an échoppe or special swelling needle is used.
-The plate is then dipped into acid to create a “biting” effect on the exposed metal, which leaves lines on the plate.
+In hard-ground scenarios, an acid-resistant coating, called a ground, is applied to a metal plate made of copper, zinc, or steel.
+The artist creates marks on the ground with a needle, which causes exposure of the metal.
+In most cases the artist will use an échoppe or a special swelling needle to create the “swelling lines,” which are the notations for where the final picure or image will be most prominent.
+The plate is then dipped into acid to create a “biting” effect on the exposed metal, which leaves actual lines on the plate in the places marked.

-Remnants of the ground are wiped off, and ink is applied to the plate.
-The ink sinks into the lines, and the rest of it is cleaned.
-A sheet of paper covering the metal plate is passed through a high pressure printing press, the ink is transferred to the paper, and a print is made.
-Depending on the type of metal and acid used, different characters can be created.
+Remnants of the ground are then wiped off, and the artist applies ink or other pigment to the plate.
+The ink sinks into the lines and the rest of it is cleaned.
+A sheet of paper covering the metal plate is passed through a high-pressure printing press where the ink is transferred to the paper and a print is made.
+Depending on the type of metal and acid used, different characters, scenes, and depictions can be created.

-As its name implies, soft-ground etching uses a special soft ground that contains one-third grease, which is the main difference between hard-ground and soft-ground methods.
+As its name implies, soft-ground projects use a softer coating that typically contains about one-third grease, which is the main difference between hard-ground and soft-ground methods.
 To produce an image, a sheet of paper is placed on a metal plate that has been coated with the soft ground.
 The artist draws an image using a pencil on the paper, causing the ground to stick to the paper and leaving the metal exposed.

-In aquatint etching, only copper or zinc plate is used.
-A tonal effect is created using powdered resin or enamel spray paint in the ground.
+Artists who are going for a more distinctive look may choose to use aquatint, a method that involves colored pigments on a copper or zinc plate.
+The alloys in these metals have a different way of binding to ink pigmentation.
+In most cases the artist is able to create a tonal effect using either a powdered resin or enamel spray paint in the ground.
 The rest of the process is similar to that of the hard-ground process.
-Goya, the famous Spanish painter and printmaker, used aquatint in his works.
+Francisco de Goya, the famous Spanish painter and printmaker, used aquatint almost exclusively in his works.

-The use of toxic substances to produce the engraving has raised some health concerns, although changes in the technology have been made.
-In the case of hard-ground etching, acrylic polymers have replaced more toxic substances that were once used.
-For aquatint, acrylic polymers are applied by airbrush.
-Water-based relief printing inks have replaced some soft ground substances.
-Solvents to remove ground or ink have been replaced with sodium carbonate, while ferric chloride has replaced harsh acids.
+The use of toxic substances in both artistic and industrial processes has raised some health concerns, although in most cases there isn’t much risk so long as the exposure is brief and the chemicals are used sparingly.
+Some changes in the way things are done have also worked to mitigate some of the more serious risks.
+In the case of hard and soft-ground etches, acrylic polymers have largely replaced more toxic substances that were once used.
+These sorts of polymers are often applied by airbrush for aquatint projects, and water-based relief printing inks have largely replaced some of the harsher substances used in relief making.
+Solvents to remove ground or ink have been largely replaced with sodium carbonate, and ferric chloride is often used instead of harsh acids in industrial settings.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!